Higher Segal spaces and partial groups

 We call $\NA$ the \emph{platonically non-associative partial groupoid}.
 If $(f,g,h)$ denotes the image in $\words(\NA)_3$ of the spine $(01,12,23)$ of $\id_{[3]} \in \rep{3}_3$ (as pictured above), then the edges $f,g,h \in \NA_1$ have the property that

 but

-$\NA$ is the minimal example of such a partial groupoid in the sense that, by Yoneda's lemma, embeddings of $\NA$ into a partial groupoid $X$ are in bijection with words $(f,g,h) \in \words (X)_3$ with the above properties.
+$\NA$ is the minimal example of such a partial groupoid in the sense that, by Yoneda's lemma, maps from $\NA$ to a partial groupoid $X$ which are injective on the pair of long edges $0\to 3$ are in bijection with words $(f,g,h) \in \words (X)_3$ with the above properties.
 Likewise, the reduction of $\NA$ could be called the platonically non-associative partial group, and shares the same universal property (in the category of partial groups, rather than the category of partial groupoids).
 We will compute the degree of $\NA$ in \cref{ex degree NA}.